Tenambit

 Table Chart PROFILE FAQ

-Tenambit features high concentrations of lone person households, with a lower-than-average median household size
+Tenambit features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 68.8% of all households, including 22.8% couples with children, 27.9% couples without children, and 17.0% single parent families.
-Non-family households account for the remaining 31.2%, with lone person households at 29.9% and group households making up 1.7%.
-The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.7.
+Family households account for 68.8% of all households, including 22.8% that are couples with children, 27.9% that are couples without children, and 17.0% that are single parent families.
+Non-family households make up the remaining 31.2%, with lone person households at 29.9% and group households comprising 1.7% of the total.
+The median household size is 2.4 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households